 Located near Mexico at the entrance to World Showcase, Feast of the Three Kings features more Spanish or Latin American flair (hence the ‘Feast of the Three Kings’ name) than the Caribbean-inspired dishes found at this same booth during the Epcot International Food & Wine Festival.

 While a marginal improvement over Las Posadas, the dishes here are reminiscent of the offerings at its next-door neighbor at the Mexico pavilion in terms of flavor profile and taste.
 For those who didn’t read our Las Posadas Review (spoiler alert), we ranked it #11 out of 12 Holiday Kitchens, so “marginal improvement” isn’t exactly a glowing endorsement.

-Here’s what’s on the food menu at the Feast of the Three Kings Holiday Kitchen for 2018:
+Here’s what’s on the food menu at the Feast of the Three Kings Holiday Kitchen:

 Queso Fresco-stuffed Arepa topped with Shrimp, Crushed Avocado Aji and Tomato Sauce (Gluten/Wheat Friendly)

 Arepas topped with Melted Queso Fresco (Vegetarian) (Gluten/Wheat Friendly) (Kid-Approved)